bjartemisund/policy/privacy-policy.md

 ---
 # Privacy Policy

-Effective date: June 25th, 2020
+Effective date: February 16th, 2021

 This Privacy Statement (the "Privacy Statement") is provided by: